-- Chained conditionals avoid messy nested conditionals - Chaining reduces complexity and improves readability - Since at most one branch in a chained if-elif-else block can be executed (the first condition that evaluates to True, or the else if all conditions are false) using them avoids unnecessary checks incurred by chaining if statements one after the other
+- Chained conditionals avoid messy nested conditionals - Chaining reduces complexity and improves readability - Since only one branches in a chained if-elif-else block evaluates to True, using them avoids unnecessary checks incurred by chaining if statements one after the other

-Exercise: leapYear Function
+Exercise: is_leap Function

-- Let's write a function leapYear that takes a year (int) as input, and returns True if year is a leap year, else returns False - When is a given year a leap year? - "Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years, if they are exactly divisible by 400."
+- Let's write a function is_leap that takes a year (int) as argument, and returns a boolean that is True if year is a leap year, else False - When is a given year a leap year? - "Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years, if they are exactly divisible by 400."